How are healthcare services in Vancouver?

 When we asked expats and global nomads about the quality of medical care in Vancouver, they replied...

 "Vancouver offers a wide range of healthcare services to its citizens.
 These services include primary care, such as family doctors and walk-in clinics, as well as specialized care, such as cardiology, oncology, and mental health services.
 Vancouver also has a number of hospitals, including Vancouver General Hospital, St. Paul's Hospital, and BC Children's Hospital.
 In addition, Vancouver has a variety of community health centers, which provide services such as immunizations, health screenings, and health education.
 Vancouver also has a number of home care services, which provide medical and personal care to those who are unable to leave their homes.
-Finally, Vancouver has a number of pharmacies, which provide prescription medications and over-the-counter medications," said a member in Vancouver, Canada.
+Finally, Vancouver has a number of pharmacies, which provide prescription medications and over-the-counter medications," explained one expat living in Vancouver, Canada.

 Get Quote